 - Trauma and/or Abuse

-- Issues arising from a Disability including Autistic Spectrum Disorder (ASD)
+- Challenges arising from Neurodiversity or a Disability diagnosis

 - Stress and/or work-related issues